Any Dog Can Bite! Responsible Dog Ownership is What is Important

 It may not be surprising to see some of the dogs listed above.
-Catastrophic dog bites case reported by the media often involve some of these breeds.
-However, just because certain breeds are not listed above or are thought to be dangerous does not mean they aren’t capable of biting.
+Catastrophic dog bite cases reported by the media often involve some of these breeds.
+However, just because certain breeds are not listed above or aren’t thought to be dangerous does not mean they aren’t capable of biting.
 Any dog can bite!
-Little dogs, pure breeds, mutts, big dogs, old dogs and puppies are all capable of biting.
-Instead of demonizing certain breeds, the focus should be on the more important issue of what can be done to prevent dog bite injuries.
+Little dogs, pure breeds, mutts, big dogs, old dogs, and puppies are all capable of biting.
+Instead of demonizing certain breeds, the focus should be on the more important issue; what can be done to prevent dog bite injuries.
 Responsible ownership is a key aspect in preventing dog bite injuries.
 While all dog bite injuries cannot be prevented because some instances are unforeseeable, many of the injuries that occur can be prevented by being a responsible dog owner.

 If you or someone you know has been injured by someone else’s dog, compensation may be available.
-Contact DeMayo Law Offices, L.L.P. for a free case evaluation.
-Call toll free (877) 333-1000 or email [email protected] to speak to a legal professional for free.
+Contact DeMayo Law Offices for a free case evaluation.
+Call us at (877) 333-1000 to speak to a legal professional for free.